The First Mini Whip at UBA-SNW ?

 Click on the photo for a bigger view

 The total size of the RF PCB is only 3cm x 9cm !

 Photo finished power board :

 Click on the photo for a bigger viewA little theory

 Why does this antenna only work outdoors?

 To understand this we have to look at some physical features.
-This active antenna is only sensitive to the electric partial field in the air.
+There are electrical and magnetical fields in the air.
+This active antenna is only sensitive to the electric field in the air.
+The antenna surface is a copper plate, and this forms a very small capacitance with the air.
 We must realize that in the city, and in our homes, for the last 25 to 30 years, we live in an enormous electro-magnetic radiation, coming from different devices, such as our (dect) telephone, computer, baby monitor, almost all plug-in power supplies, fluorescent lamps, LED lamps, WiFi and many other things.
 This radiation is even on and in our light network, in the electric wires, and in the earth wires thereof.
 This entire network of wires forms a interference antenna, which is present throughout the house.
 So we live in fairly strong electro-magnetic radiation, which prevents other weaker signals from outside to receive, with a sensitive recipient such as e.g. an SDR receiver.
 They are there, but they are completely pushed away by the interference radiation in the house, which is stronger.

 A receiver does not distinguish between bad and good signals: the weak signals are mixed with the disturbance in the house, and practically disappear.